Soil and Water Testing

 pH and Water Hardness, Phosphorus, Potassium, Calcium, Aluminum, Chromium, Manganese, Copper, Cadmium, Iron, Zinc, Sodium, Nickel, Magnesium, Boron, Molybdenum, and Silica

 The most common microbiology test checks for the presence of E. coli and total coliform bacteria.
 This test requires a special test kit with sample instructions available at the Extension office.
 This test is recommended annually on home wells.
-Visit website for more information about disinfecting your well water through shock chlorination.
+Disinfecting your well water through shock chlorination.

 Designed to address common well water problems in Georgia such as corrosion, high levels of iron and manganese, and nitrate from various sources.
 This test package should be done at least once on wells before using a less inclusive test.
 The Expanded Water Test is required for installation and design of home water treatment systems.
 This test includes the Basic Water Test (see below), Anions, Soluble Salts, and Alkalinity tests.